 For the academic year 2021 - 2022, we plan to run in-person events but we'll continue with Zoom events on even-numbered Thursday evenings in termtime, which enables us to present external speakers, workshops, our historical roleplaying game and other fun stuff in a safe and convenient way.

 Our in-person events will include

-- weekly kitmaking sessions where you can make your own Anglo-Saxon or Viking clothing, and learn crafts such as chain-mail and tablet weaving
+- kitmaking sessions where you can make your own Anglo-Saxon or Viking clothing, and learn crafts such as chain-mail and tablet weaving

 - sword and shield training

 - day trips to re-enactors markets and local historic sites